-Spicy seafood vegetables over rice - addictive without MSG
+Spicy cauliflower over rice - addictive without MSG

 Occasionally, we run into something great by accident.
 I have recently had such a eureka moment when I intended to cook bibimbap on a weekend, using a different combination of vegetables.
 New ingredients were cauliflower and mini napa cabbages.

 When I tasted this new version of bibimbap for the first time, I was blown away by a perfect combination of spiciness, sweetness from vegetables (cauliflower, napa cabbages, onions, and carrots), and savory umami flavors from mushrooms, seafood, soy sauce, and garlic.

 How this dish tastes reminds me of a Korean dish called "Jjamppong".
 Although Jjamppong was inspired by a Chinese dish, it has been tailored to what Koreans would find tasty.
 It is a popular dish served at Chinese restaurants in Korea.
 Jjamppong strikes all three notes that Koreans love: spicy seafood noodles.
 Since it is not easy for me to go to Chinese restaurants run by Koreans in the US, I was so thrilled to find a key to the Jjamppong flavor!

 As we are getting close to the end of 2019, this dish can serve as a somewhat exotic food that carries Asian flavors at your New Year's holiday party.
 If you like Korean or Chinese food, why not challenge yourself to try this simple, delicious one-pot meal that also boasts healthy ingredients?

 If you are new to cauliflower, this dish can be a good introduction.
 If you happen to like cruciferous vegetables such as cabbages, broccoli, Brussel sprouts, and cauliflower, congratulations!
 You have been benefitting from the powerful anti-oxidants of cruciferous vegetables, which slow down the growth of cancer cells and reduces the risk of heart disease.